Skip to main content

 *

-In addition to these major renovations, the ’Refresh Station’ project aims to implement rapid improvements to the customer journey.
+In addition to these major renovations, the ‘Refresh Station’ project aims to make concrete and rapid improvements to the customer experience.
+Brussels Mobility, which owns the metro and pre-metro stations, has launched a refurbishment of four stations in 2025:

 *